-Right now, the average cost of a Labrador puppy can range between $800 and $1,200 in the U.S. and between £650 and £850 in the United Kingdom.
+The average cost of a Labrador puppy can range between $800 and $1,200 in the U.S. and between £650 and £850 in the United Kingdom.
 However, those who want to buy pups from champion bloodlines could pay up to $2,500 or more.

 Several factors affect the cost of Labrador Retriever puppies, one of which is the difference between breeders and puppy mills.
 Some of the factors that affect breeder prices for Labrador puppies are listed below:

 - Breeders test the Labrador breeding pair’s health and then feed the Lab pups on the best and most nutritious food.